waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Principles & Lessons Learned
 - **Immediate Maintenance is Paramount:** I must be vigilant in performing maintenance tasks (notepad, agents, tools) immediately.
 Deferring them is a critical process failure.
 This was learned after getting stuck in the Pokemon Mansion.
 - **Agent & Tool Trust is Mandatory:** I MUST trust my custom agents' and tools' advice.
 Their purpose is to perform complex reasoning and calculations I cannot.
-If one is wrong, I must refine it immediately.
 My failure to use the `puzzle_solver_agent` and my initial distrust of the `path_planner`'s output caused significant delays in the mansion.
 - **Systematic Problem Solving:** For any puzzle, I must use my notepad to log observations, form a single testable hypothesis, record the test and its outcome, and then form a conclusion.
 This structured approach prevents chaos and tunnel vision.
 - **Challenge Assumptions & Avoid Tunnel Vision:** When stuck, I must question my most basic assumptions and systematically re-evaluate the *entire* environment, not just a single perceived obstacle.
 - **Combat Confirmation Bias:** After a test seems to confirm a hypothesis, I must actively try to *disprove* it under different conditions (e.g., after a battle) instead of accepting the initial result as absolute truth.
 This was key to escaping the mansion's trapped corridor.